thedoggybrad/thedoggybrad/readme.md

 The brand "TheDoggyBrad" is owned under the intellectual property (not a trademark) ownership of TheDoggyBrad Software Lab.
 Impersonations (1:1 copy of the account) can cause legal actions, but using the same name "TheDoggyBrad" for your own purpose is allowed, only if you are not impersonating this account.

 ## A. EasyList Mirror (UNOFFICIAL)
-The EasyList Mirror (UNOFFICIAL) is TheDoggyBrad Software Lab's answer to lack of 3rd party mirrors for the EasyList-family of AdBlock filterlists. [https://github.com/thedoggybrad/easylist-mirror](https://github.com/thedoggybrad/easylist-mirror)
+The EasyList Mirror (UNOFFICIAL) is TheDoggyBrad Software Lab's answer to lack of 3rd party mirrors for the EasyList-family of AdBlock filterlists.<br> [https://github.com/thedoggybrad/easylist-mirror](https://github.com/thedoggybrad/easylist-mirror)

 ## B. UPDER-FOSDL
-The Unrestricted Public Domain Equal Rights Free and Open Source Development License or UPDER-FOSDL for short is an open source license that will make any software that utilizes the license will be dedicated to the public domain. https://github.com/thedoggybrad/UPDER-FOSDL
+The Unrestricted Public Domain Equal Rights Free and Open Source Development License or UPDER-FOSDL for short is an open source license that will make any software that utilizes the license will be dedicated to the public domain.<br>
+https://github.com/thedoggybrad/UPDER-FOSDL

 ## C. OSSN based softwares and components